tradle/lambda-plugins/README.md

   )

   for (const pluginName in plugins) {
-      const plugin = plugins[pluginName] // Note that the plugins are loaded on-demand!
+    const plugin = plugins[pluginName]
+    plugin.name === pluginName
+    plugin.path // File path where the package is loaded from await plugin.package() // Loads the package.json for the package await plugin.data() // Loads the data
   }

   // ... the rest of your lambda code.